LindySez | Recipes

 Instructions

-• While the cutlets are browning, heat the oil and butter in a small skillet, add the shallots (or onion), and sauté for about 3 - 4 minutes or until soft.
+• Once the cutlets have browned and have been removed from the pan, reduce the heat to medium-low.
+Add the shallots (or onion), and sauté for about 3 - 4 minutes or until soft.
 Add the preserves and allow them to melt, then add the minced chile and adobo sauce.
 Stir well.

-• Pour the glaze into the skillet, then add the cutlets back.
+• Add the cutlets back.
 Simmer slowly, while turning them often in the glaze.
 Once they are all hot and well glazed, they are ready to serve.

 Notes